marc2332/bliss/doc/docs/config_md2s_motors.md

 ### Underlining Control

-There is a java application, running on a windows computer, which provides an API with Commands and Channels.
-The API is interfaced in bliss via the Exporter Protocol - TCP/IP sockets communication, using ASCII request and replies.
+There is a java application, running on windows OS, which provides an API with Commands and Channels.
+Bliss is interfaced to the API via the Exporter Protocol - TCP/IP sockets communication, using ASCII request and replies.